ofasgard/rhogen/README.md

 Todo:

-- create a commandline interface with options for output in full JSON or "MarkDown report" format
+- add a markdown report output format
 - create some kind of graphical output
 - do a proper readme